ChaoLiu-Alex/ChaoLiu-Alex.github.io/_pages/about.md

 # 🏅 Conferences

 - Tao Zhou, Chao Liu, Yuqing Xing. *(2024)*, "Lover's Travelling Desynchronicity and Their Destination Satisfaction: The Mediating Role of Destination Image".
 APacCHRIE 2024, Seoul, Korea.
+- Liu Chao, Hou Yuansi.
+(2024), “Rural Tourism Products in the Perspective of Rural Revitalization: the Effect of Prosocial Tendency on Price Sensitivity”.
+Frontiers in Hospitality and Tourism Annual Research 2024, Shanghai.

 # 💡 Public Seminar